 What are Management Styles?

-There are different management styles just as there are different DISC styles.
-There are those who say there are three true styles of management: participative, autocratic, and laissez faire.
-The participative is hands on, the autocrat - a “dictator” of what needs done, and the laissez faire manager is very relaxed and lets things happen as they will.
-Do these styles remind you of your own style?
-Does it remind you of or resemble your boss?
+In exploring management styles proposed, theorists often agree that there are three true styles of management: participative, autocratic, and laissez faire.
+The “participative” style is hands-on, the “autocrat” style is a dictator of what needs done, and the "laissez faire" manager is very relaxed and lets things happen as they will.
+Have you ever worked for a boss that fit into one of these categories?

-The Delegator – This style likes to make strategic decisions and then hand their decisions off for others to implement and refine.
+- The Delegator (High D styles) – This style likes to make strategic decisions and then hand their decisions off for others to implement and refine.
 They are not afraid to assign projects to their team but usually expect high-quality work.
 Where do you think this style might manage best?
 (Hint: Often, in crisis situations they get things done and can immediately take action – if they have a good team around them.)